theupdateframework/python-tuf/docs/CLI.md

 # CLI #

 Note: This is a work in progress and subject to change.

+To generate keys and sign metadata, the CLI requires a few dependencies and C extensions that can be installed with `pip install securesystemslib[crypto,pynacl]`.

-See [CLI_EXAMPLES.md](CLI_EXAMPLES.md) for more complex examples.
+[CLI_EXAMPLES.md](CLI_EXAMPLES.md) covers for more complex examples.

 ## Create a repository ##